-- 3.3.1.
-There can be either one or two VHR image AWs (VHR1 and/or VHR2 periods) defined for each CAP control zone.
+- 3.3.1 There can be either one or two VHR image AWs (VHR1 and/or VHR2 periods) defined for each CAP control zone.
 These AWs will be defined by the MS administrations and will be scheduled as suitable for the measurement and computer-assisted photo interpretation (CAPI) of the largest number of agricultural parcels possible.
 Exact dates will depend on crop cycles and will vary with latitude.
-The tasking of the second AW depends on the budget available and is determined by the JRC at the pre-IR stage or, at the latest, at the image requests definition stage (see section 2.1.2). - 3.3.2.
-As imagery is acquired, depending on the sensor's technical characteristics, the AW's zone is gradually covered entirely or partially.
+The tasking of the second AW depends on the budget available and is determined by the JRC at the pre-IR stage or, at the latest, at the image requests definition stage (see section 2.1.2). - 3.3.2 As imagery is acquired, depending on the sensor's technical characteristics, the AW's zone is gradually covered entirely or partially.
 The FW contractor, who is responsible for the implementation of an efficient image acquisition set-up, always aims to cover the zone in as few acquisitions as possible, but multi-temporal collection is considered valid if performed within the time limit of the AW.
-Such multi-temporal acquisitions should be as close as possible in time to favour crop interpretation (CAPI); that is, 'multi-temporality' should be as short as possible. - 3.3.3.
-MS administrations will request a VHR prime profile to be used to cover the zone.
+Such multi-temporal acquisitions should be as close as possible in time to favour crop interpretation (CAPI); that is, 'multi-temporality' should be as short as possible. - 3.3.3 MS administrations will request a VHR prime profile to be used to cover the zone.
 The MS administration could have to accept a profile that is less strict after feasibility assessment and/or also agree to a backup profile for the best chance of acquisition success (see Chapter 4 Feasibility assessment).
-The FW contractor will task within the agreed AW to cover the control zone efficiently. - 3.3.4.
-The AW's zone may be covered by multiple sensors fitting the profile selected by the MS administration (i.e. multi-sensor and multi-temporal acquisitions are allowed).
+The FW contractor will task within the agreed AW to cover the control zone efficiently. - 3.3.4 The AW's zone may be covered by multiple sensors fitting the profile selected by the MS administration (i.e. multi-sensor and multi-temporal acquisitions are allowed).
 The FW contractor will task the sensors in an optimal manner to complete the zone as soon as possible with any of the sensors within the AW agreed.
 It has been shown in earlier campaigns that multiple sensor tasking has given an efficiency gain by completing zones more quickly, that is, a reduction of the acquisition time by adding satellite capacity.
-Moreover, it has also been shown that there will be a greater chance that a second acquisition is closer in time to the first acquisition, that is, less multi-temporality. - 3.3.5.
-When completing any AW for a zone, the FW contractor shall guarantee an overlap (east-west or north-south) between subsequent acquisitions or strips of a minimum of 0.5 km.
+Moreover, it has also been shown that there will be a greater chance that a second acquisition is closer in time to the first acquisition, that is, less multi-temporality. - 3.3.5 When completing any AW for a zone, the FW contractor shall guarantee an overlap (east-west or north-south) between subsequent acquisitions or strips of a minimum of 0.5 km.
 Moreover, there shall be an overlap of a minimum of 0.5 km between any partial acquisitions between different sensors.
-Such overlap is necessary for the orthorectification process.
+Such overlap is necessary for the orthorectification process. - 3.3.6 The VHR zone in a relevant AW will be covered by a bundle product (panchromatic (PAN) and multispectral (MSP) as separate bands), the pansharpened (PSH) product or the PAN-only product.
+If the profile A4 (VHR stereo) is requested, a stereo product will be delivered.